 Converting an old barn into a Barndominium

-Barns don’t often have as thick walls as houses because they’re not built for people to live within.
-The walls will often be made up of 2 x 6 studs as well as steel and maybe interior wall materials.
+Barns often don’t have as thick of walls as houses because they’re not built for people to live within.
+The walls are often be made up of 2 x 6 studs as well as steel and maybe some interior wall materials.
 However, not all barns use an interior wall material as they are only used for storage or keeping livestock.
 Without the interior wall material, a barn’s walls will be an average of 7.5 inches thick.

-Converting a barn into a Barndominium will see you have to insulate the walls sufficiently, add anything you need within the walls such as plumbing, electrical wiring, and HVAC systems.
+As you convert a barn into a Barndominium you will need to add proper insulation for your barndominium, as well as adding anything you need within the walls such as plumbing, electrical wiring, and HVAC systems.
 Once all of this has been added to the walls, you will need an interior wall finish to give you the sleek appearance desirable.

 The majority of this should fit within the studs so that the walls are not too thicker than 8 inches.
 However, there are a number of factors that could affect this.
 If the barn has been made poorly or is particularly old, the exterior timber could be thinner or weaker, allowing more moisture and cool air through into the barn.

 If this is true for your old barn, you might find yourself making the walls thicker to reduce the amount of heat lost from the older walls.
-This is from more insulation being used to retain the heat more sufficiently so that your family can remain comfortable.
+This is to allow for more insulation to retain the heat more sufficiently so that your family can remain comfortable.
 You might also have to add more timber to the exterior walls to fix any gaps between the exterior walls.

 Using a Barndo kit

 The good thing about Barndominium kits is that they are newly built according to your customized measurements and desires.
-You won’t find yourself needing to repair any old walls or add more insulation to keep drafts out.
-When a barndo kit says the walls are going to be eight inches, it is all but guaranteed that they will in fact be of this thickness.
+You won’t find yourself needing to repair any old walls or add more insulation to your barndominium to keep drafts out.
+When a barndo kit says the walls are going to be eight inches, they will be 8 inches thick.

 Why choose thinner walls?

-You’re creating an entirely new living space from almost nothing, and this is no cheap feat.
-You need to be ready to spend an impressive amount of money on your barndo, not to mention the contingency budget you need in case anything goes wrong.
+You’re creating an entirely new living space from almost nothing, and so the cost of this can add up quickly.
+You need to plan accordingly in your budget as well as have a contingency budget you need in case anything goes wrong.

 So, when you’re already spending a lot of money on your Barndominium, you might want to cut costs wherever you can.
 The thickness of the walls is a good place to start.
-As long as the walls are thick enough to support the weight of the structure and include enough insulation to abide by your area’s regulations, you can make the walls thinner to save money.
+You just need to make sure that the walls are thick enough to support the weight of the structure and include enough insulation to abide by your area’s regulations, you can make the walls thinner to save money.

-Thinner walls also require less labor to create which can reduce the time taken for your Barndominium to be built as well as the amount you need to pay professionals to build the walls.
+Thinner walls also require less labor to create which can reduce the time it takes to build a barndominium as well as the amount you need to pay professionals to build the walls.
 Thinner walls can save you both time and money, which is appealing to many Barndominium builders.

-Another reason why thinner walls are appealing to people is that you get to enjoy more space inside of your Barndominium.
-The thicker your walls are, the more they encroach on your living space.
+Another reason why thinner walls are appealing to people is that it allows you a little more square footage within the home.

 Why choose thicker walls?

-Now moving onto thicker walls.
+There are some barndominium builders that choose thicker walls when building.
 While thinner walls do have a lot of benefits, thicker walls also offer a few that the alternative simply cannot.

 More insulation can keep out all sorts of noises, which is particularly beneficial when you’re keeping livestock or have built your Barndominium near a busy highway.
-Thinner walls will allow all of this noise pollution inside of your barndo which can disrupt both your days and nights.
+Thinner walls may allow all of the noise pollutions inside of your barndo which can disrupt both your days and nights.
 While this might not seem like a dealbreaker, we can be that it will get very tiresome, very quickly.